Krupka: Sights

 The historic centre of Krupka is made up of Husitská Street, formerly the seat of various craftsmen.
 Today's appearance of the street consists of rebuilt or reconstructed originally Renaissance houses.
 The main landmark is the Church of the Assumption of the Virgin Mary from the 14th century.
 It was destroyed by fires many times and restored in 1668.
-Behind the church there is a town belltower from the 15th century.
+Behind the church there is a bell tower from the 15th century.
 Above the church, there is the former town hall, today privately owned.

 The Church of the Holy Spirit was built in 1440–1454, originally in the Gothic style.
 The third church in the street is the Church of Saint Wenceslaus from 1901.
-Above the street, there is a ruin of Krupka Castle.
+Above the street, there is the ruin of Krupka Castle.
 Only the massive walls have been preserved.
 It serves as a view point.

 The big statue of Saint Francis Xavier belongs to the symbols of the town.
 It is a Baroque statue from 1717.
 It was built to commemorate the retreat of the plague.

 The mining cultural landscape of Krupka was designated a UNESCO World Heritage Site in 2019 as part of the transnational Ore Mountain Mining Region.
 In connection with the mining, there was created an educational pathway leading from the Czech side to the German side and showing various historically important sites.
 In Husitská Street, there is the Infocentre of Krupka Mining Region with an exposition focused on history and life in Krupka, mining in the Ore Mountains, and an ore collection.

 The Basilica of Our Lady of Sorrows is the most significant building in Bohosudov.
 It was built in the Baroque style by Octavio Broggio in 1701–1709 and has a pilgrimage tradition.
 It is protected as a national cultural monument.